-Columbia Highland Summit Jacket
+Columbia Highland Summit II Ski Jacket

-RRP: £270
+RRP £270

-If you’re looking for an extra boost of warmth from your ski gear, Columbia’s new Highland Summit Jacket offers just that.
-Lightly insulated and lined with Columbia’s Omni-TECH™, it’s designed to offer instant warmth while remaining breathable.
+If you’re looking for an extra boost of warmth from your ski gear, Columbia’s new Highland Summit II Jacket offers just that.
+Lightly insulated and lined with Columbia’s Omni-Tech, it’s designed to offer warmth while remaining breathable.
 The gold dots reflect your body heat back towards you, significantly reducing radiant heat loss – ideal for a Scottish summit or a chilly chairlift.
-It’s waterproof and windproof with dedicated pockets for ski pass and goggles and the stylish drop tail design comes comfortably down over the back of your hips.
-When the wind picks up you can cinch in the helmet compatible hood and adjustable cuffs, button up the powder skirt, and enjoy a cold mountain day from first lift till last.

-The North Face Dragline Jacket
+The North Face Dragline Ski & Snowboard Jacket

-RRP: £380
+RRP £380

-Boxy, bold and built for boosting around the whole mountain, The North Face Dragline Jacket will work for all your lift served snow days, from sun soaked resort laps to playing in the powder.
 The casual fit and looks hide an otherwise high-tech spec, with a durable 3-layer ripstop Dryvent fabric, full seam sealing, and YKK Aquaguard zips to keep all moisture out.
 In true freeride style the hood is large and helmet compatible, and the chin comes up high over the face to offer excellent protection from biting winds.
-Inside, there’s a media port for headphones and a ton of great storage including a large internal dump pocket and two deep drop pockets on the front.
-More muted colours are available.

 Decathlon Wedze Fr Patrol Ski Jacket